 The Pitching Sessions

-This all-day event includes an opening keynote speech from an acclaimed author, morning panel discussions, and an afternoon split into two halves, in which delegates attend a workshop of your choosing led by esteemed writers and organisations, and are given the opportunity to pitch your work to two literary agents/editors in the genre/s that best describe your work (selected upon booking).
+This week-long online event includes an opening keynote speech from an acclaimed author, daily morning panel discussions and two-day ticketed packages during which you will attend one workshop of your choosing and will be assigned a 1-to-1 meeting to pitch your work to a literary agent in the genre/s that best describe your work (selected upon booking).

-In order to get the most out of your pitching sessions, we ask that you prepare at least 1 pitch for each agent/editor that you will be paired with.
-What you include in these pitches is up to you, but the more questions and ideas you come with, the better your experience will be.
+In order to get the most out of your pitching sessions, we ask that you prepare a pitch for the agent that you will be paired with.
 Think of it like an 'elevator pitch' - what are the core points about your manuscript, work in progress or idea that you think the agent needs to know about to give you feedback.
-Each pitching session is only 15 minutes long, so make it count!
+Your pitching session is only 15 minutes long, so make it count!

 When you book your ticket, we ask for you to pick 3 genre choices from the options below, and you should have at least an idea for a pitch for all of these.
 We have given our attending agents the same list of genres, and asked them to select which are of interest to them - this is how we will match you.

-When allocating agents to writers, we will prioritise your first choice, then your second, then your third, and we will endeavour to allocate you at least your first choice, if not your second as well.
-You can pick the same genre twice, if you like, but you must have at least one different selection.
+When allocating agents to writers, we will prioritise your first choice, then your second, then your third, and we will endeavour to allocate you at least your second choice.

 Genres to pick from when booking are: